-- the Shareholder Protection Rights Plan Agreement dated as of March 4, 2015 between the Corporation and Computershare Trust Company of Canada (the "Rights Plan Agreement") be amended and restated as described in the Information Circular of the Corporation dated April 2, 2018 (including any supplemental disclosure to such Information Circular filed thereafter), the continued existence of the Rights Plan Agreement, as amended and restated, is approved and confirmed and the Corporation is authorized to enter into such amended and restated Rights Plan Agreement; and - 2. any officer or director of the Corporation be and is hereby authorized for and on behalf of the Corporation, whether under its corporate seal or otherwise, to execute and deliver all other documents and instruments and to take all such other actions as such officer or director may deem necessary or desirable to implement this resolution and the matters authorized hereby, such determination to be conclusively evidenced by the execution and delivery of such documents and other instruments or the taking of any of such actions.
+- 1. the continued existence of the Amended and Restated Shareholder Protection Rights Plan Agreement dated as of May 14, 2018 between the Corporation and Computershare Trust Company of Canada (the "Rights Plan Agreement") be approved and confirmed and the Corporation is authorized to continue to perform its obligations under the Rights Plan Agreement; and - 2. any officer or director of the Corporation be and is hereby authorized for and on behalf of the Corporation, whether under its corporate seal or otherwise, to execute and deliver all other documents and instruments and to take all such other actions as such officer or director may deem necessary or desirable to implement this resolution and the matters authorized hereby, such determination to be conclusively evidenced by the execution and delivery of such documents and other instruments or the taking of any of such actions.